sverrirs/ruvsarpur/README.md

 ## Contributing
 Please use a pull/rebase, e.g. `git pull --rebase origin master` when merging changes from master to your branch to avoid unnecessary merge commits.

+# ruvsarpur.py
+This is a python script that allows you to list, search and download TV shows off the Icelandic RÚV Sarpurinn website.

-# Finding and listing shows
+## Finding and listing shows
 After downloading the script can be run by typing in
 ```
 python ruvsarpur.py --help